 Ballet students who wish to participate in this performance must register for the corresponding performance class, and will learn choreography that integrates into a classic story ballet.
 Students studying contemporary dance forms will perform in the Mixed Bill portion of the program which features jazz, tap, modern, hip hop, and contemporary choreography.
 The resulting concert is a cohesive production presented in a professional stage setting with lighting, sets, costumes and the dancers and guests of Ballet Chesapeake.
 Past performances have included Swan Lake, Cinderella, Sleeping Beauty, Coppelia, and Paquita.
 Registration and concert commitment contracts are distributed in October and must be returned by November in order to participate in the performance.
 Please note that students must be registered in BOTH Winter and Spring sessions in order to participate in the Spring Production.

-Students ages 6 and up, enrolled in a ballet class, are invited to audition to participate in Ballet Chesapeake's annual presentation of The Nutcracker.
-Students who participate in the Nutcracker perform children's roles in the ballet and have the opportunity to interact with Ballet Chesapeake members and accomplished guest artists as part of a professional performing experience.
+Students ages 6 and up, enrolled in a ballet class, are invited to audition to participate in Ballet Chesapeake's annual presentation of The Nutcracker as well as the Spring Production (Cinderella, Sleeping Beauty, Swan Lake).
+Students who participate perform children's roles in the ballet and have the opportunity to interact with Ballet Chesapeake members and accomplished guest artists as part of a professional performing experience.

 DCM Instructors will invite parents in periodically throughout the year to present a selection of classroom material that our youngest students have been working on.
 This in-class presentation allows students to experience the art of performing on a more personal level for their families and friends.
 Your child's instructor will let you know when class observation sessions are scheduled.